It’s important we get to know each other to make sure we’re a good fit cause trust me, it matters.

 Photographing people I love in the places they love wherever that may be is what lights up my soul.
 There’s nothing more important to me than my people, exploring the world, and instilling confidence in others.

 When I'm not photographing beautiful people I’m actively exploring new places and meeting new faces.
 I'm a golden girl bounced between the Northern California coast and the majestic redwood trees.
-Getting out in nature is where I feel most alive, but I also enjoy eating vegan baked treats and sipping on an iced matcha from States Coffee in my hometown of Benicia, California.
+Getting out in nature is where I feel most alive, but I also enjoy eating vegan baked treats and sipping on an iced honey oat latte from States Coffee in my hometown of Benicia, California.

 I'm a self-proclaimed professional speed walker and I travel through life with my PIC: partner-in-creativity, Austen.
 Read our love story below.
 We take a lot of photos, but rarely get one together.
 Austen is a filmmaker and travels internationally producing marketing, commercial, and documentary films for companies.